 2 - What to eat at An Dong market Vietnam?

-The cuisine here is one of the attractions to visitors since it gathers all delicacies of the North, the Central, and the South of Vietnam namely vermicelli sprouting, Quang noodles, hu tieu (noodle soup), Pho,...
+The cuisine here is one of the attractions to visitors since it gathers all famous food in Vietnam namely vermicelli sprouting, Quang noodles, hu tieu (noodle soup), Pho soup,...
 The food course inside the market and along An Duong Duong street is where people can taste numerous delicious street dishes of Vietnam.

 III - Helpful information for your trip to An Dong market Ho Chi Minh city